eldruin/rust-driver-ci-scripts/README.md

-# Scripts for CI for Rust drivers
+# Continuous-integration scripts for Rust drivers

 These scripts can be used to build and test Rust drivers using Travis-CI and upload the coverage to coveralls.io.